UPDATED: 12:20 p.m. EST, Dec. 4, 2019 —

 Two police officers and one detective were acquitted of trying to cover up the shooting for Van Dyke, even though that was precisely what they did.
 The three men all said Van Dyke, who was found guilty in October, was justified in shooting the teenager 16 times within 14 seconds.
 Van Dyke’s partner the night of the shooting, even said: “McDonald was walking toward Van Dyke and with his arms raised when he was shot.”
 The video would later contradict that account, showing Walsh lied.
 Still, he and his co-defendants were acquitted.

 More than four years after killing McDonald, Van Dyke was given the light sentence of 81 months in prison.
 However, it is reported he will probably only serve three to four years.

 As for Smollett, the Chicago Police Department appeared to drop the ball from the beginning with its handling of the case in the media.
 First, a police spokesperson said there was no footage of the assailants.
 Then, hours later, there were two “persons of interest” on video.
 They also claimed the “Empire” actor “refused” to give the cops his phone, but he did give his phone records.
-Now the FBI is reportedly saying Police Superintendent Eddie Johnson went “too far” and “overstated” the case against Jussie.
-That led to Johnson going on “Good Morning America” on Monday morning appearing to try to do damage control.
+Now the FBI is reportedly saying Johnson, the recently fired Chicago police superintendent, went “too far” and “overstated” the case against Jussie.
+That led to Johnson going on “Good Morning America” on appearing to try to do damage control.